eviltester/freecodecampexamples/docs/html-table-to-data-grid/readme.md

+# How to Convert a Static HTML Table to a Dynamic JavaScript Data Grid

 HTML Tables are simple to use for rendering small amounts of data.
 When we want to work with a lot of data and offer the user features like sorting, filtering and pagination, then we need to consider adding a JavaScript component.

 In this post we will use the free community edition of [AG Grid JavaScript Data Grid](https://www.ag-grid.com/) to convert from a long static HTML table to an easy to use interactive Data Grid.
 The amount of JavaScript we need to do this is minimal and very simple.